philals/prisma-auth0-starter/README.md

 If you want to be able to generate GitHub Releases based on commits you need to follow the instructions [here](https://github.com/conventional-changelog/releaser-tools/tree/master/packages/conventional-github-releaser) and use `yarn github-release` every time you want to release a version.

+This project also uses [husky](https://github.com/typicode/husky) to [format](https://prettier.io/docs/en/precommit.html#option-2-pretty-quick-https-githubcom-azz-pretty-quick) and [lint](https://github.com/alexjoverm/tslint-config-prettier) your staged files before commits.
+The previous links point to opinionated methods of doing so.

 ### Commands

 * `yarn start` starts GraphQL server on `http://localhost:4000`